Kvinde der oplever hårtab

 Has the ponytail gotten smaller?

-Most women lose their hair gradually for various reasons.
+Most women experience hair loss gradually for various reasons.
 In contrast to men, very few women get a so-called "crescent".
 Instead, the hair just keeps getting thinner and thinner.

-A good way to keep an eye on the hair is to check the ponytail.
+A good way to keep an eye on potential hair loss is to check the ponytail.
 Think how many times you can get the elastic around your ponytail.
 If the hair becomes thinner, it will require more rounds than usual.

 You just have to be aware that the elastic has not become slack.
 The older an elastic band is, the less elastic it becomes.
 So consider whether it is because the hair has become thinner or because the elastic has become bad before you panic.